Eclipse Award of Merit

 The Eclipse Award of Merit is part of the American Eclipse Awards in Thoroughbred horse racing.
-The industry's highest honor, it is presented to an individual or entity displaying outstanding lifetime achievement in, and service to, the Thoroughbred industry.
+It is presented to an individual or entity displaying outstanding lifetime achievement in, and service to, the Thoroughbred industry.

 First awarded in 1976, the Eclipse Award of Merit is voted on by a panel of representatives from the National Thoroughbred Racing Association, Daily Racing Form and the National Turf Writers Association.